Glider (aircraft): Military gliders

-Military gliders were used mainly during the Second World War for carrying troops and heavy equipment (see Glider infantry) to a combat zone.
+Military gliders were used mainly during the Second World War for carrying troops and heavy equipment (see Glider infantry) to a combat zone, including the British Airspeed Horsa, Russian Polikarpov BDP S-1, American Waco CG-3, Japanese Kokusai Ku-8, and German Junkers Ju 322.
 These aircraft were towed into the air and most of the way to their target by military transport planes, e.g. C-47 Dakota, or by bombers that had been relegated to secondary activities, e.g. Short Stirling.
 Once released from the tow near the target, they landed as close to the target as possible.
 Advantages over paratroopers were that heavy equipment could be landed and that the troops were quickly assembled rather than being dispersed over a drop zone.
 The gliders were treated as disposable leading to construction from common and inexpensive materials such as wood, though a few were retrieved and re-used.
 By the time of the Korean War, transport aircraft had also become larger and more efficient so that even light tanks could be dropped by parachute, causing gliders to fall out of favor.